wiris/html-integrations/demos/angular/tinymce5/README.md

     ></editor>
     ```

-6. Finally, you are ready to run the development server through the specified command ```ng serve```
+6. Finally, you are ready to run the development server through the specified command `ng serve`

-5. The **content** can be empty or anything you want to set as the initial editor content.
+7. The editor's initial value can be null or set value.

 ## How to run the tests